mrazomej/phd/docs/src/frontmatter/acknowledgements.md

 so many moments with you has been by far the most significant honor of my entire life.
 To me, it is clear that the only reason I am writing a Ph.D. thesis for arguably the best research institute in the world is because of you.
-When I sent that innocent email, I never imagined the quality of person that would await at the receiving end.
+When I sent that innocent email, I never imagined the incredible person that would await at the receiving end.
 Not only you took time out of your insanely busy schedule to talk with a stranger with no credentials whatsoever, but you allowed me to prove myself capable of pursuing my scientific dreams.
 Even when I almost stopped